REVEL trial overview

 †24 patients at East Asian sites received a starting dose of docetaxel at 60 mg/m2 every 3 weeks.

 Supportive Efficacy Outcome Measures: Progression-free survival (PFS), objective response rate (ORR)

 - Patients received treatment until disease progression, unacceptable toxicity, withdrawal, or death3

-REVEL: EXPLORATORY SUBGROUP ANALYSIS OF PATIENTS WITH AGGRESSIVE DISEASE‡4
+REVEL: EXPLORATORY SUBGROUP ANALYSIS IN PATIENTS WITH RAPIDLY

 REVEL EXPLORATORY ANALYSIS6,7:

-The REVEL trial was not powered for subgroup analyses, nor were any such analyses error-controlled.
-The primary platinum-refractory population was a pre-specified subgroup in the REVEL trial; however, the subgroup of patients with rapidly progressing disease (time-to-progression on prior therapy within 9 or 12 weeks, (n=133/N=1253) and (n=209/N=1253), respectively) was not pre-specified.
-Each subgroup analysis presented was exploratory.
-Kaplan-Meier estimates and Cox regression analyses of OS and PFS were performed for all subgroups.
+The REVEL trial was not powered for subgroup analysis, nor was any such analysis error-controlled.
+The subgroup of patients with rapidly progressing disease (time-to-progression on prior therapy within 9 or 12 weeks, (n=133/N=1253) and (n=209/N=1253), respectively) was not pre-specified.
+The subgroup analysis presented is considered exploratory.
+Kaplan-Meier estimates and Cox regression analyses of OS and PFS were performed.
 The Cochran-Mantel-Haenszel test assessed differences in ORR between treatment groups.
-Safety analyses were performed on both subsets of patients from the safety population, defined as all patients who had received at least one dose of study drug.
+A safety analysis was performed on this subset of patients from the safety population, defined as all patients who had received at least one dose of study drug.